 It will take some time as well as broad, concerted action to implement changes to turn down the temperature online and improve our national psychology.
 The challenges of the decade ahead require us to generate consensus.
 We haven’t a moment to spare.

-Dr. Welton Chang is Chief Technology Officer at Human Rights First.
+Dr. Welton Chang is co-founder and CEO of Pyrra Technologies.
+Most recently he was the first Chief Technology Officer at Human Rights First and founded HRF’s Innovation Lab.
 Prior to joining HRF, Welton was a senior researcher at the Johns Hopkins Applied Physics Laboratory where he led teams and developed technical solutions to address disinformation and online propaganda.
 Before joining APL, Welton served for nearly a decade as an intelligence officer at the Defense Intelligence Agency and in the Army, including two operational tours in Iraq and a tour in South Korea.
 Welton received a PhD and MA from the University of Pennsylvania, an MA from Georgetown University, and a BA from Dartmouth College.